-i System Council of Presidents

-- The System Council of Presidents, established in 2002, consists of the six presidents of the state universities, four presidents selected by the nineteen community colleges, one president selected by the six technical colleges, and the president of Washburn University.
+- i System Council of Presidents - i The System Council of Presidents, established in 2002, consists of the six presidents of the state universities, four presidents selected by the nineteen community colleges, one president selected by the six technical colleges, and the president of Washburn University.
 The Board President and Chief Executive Officer serves as an ex officio member of the Council.
 Two members of the System Council of Presidents will serve as co-chairpersons: One shall be by annual rotation on July 1st from among the six state universities, the other shall be selected by the six Council members from institutions coordinated-but-not-governed by the Board.
-The presidents of other institutions (when not current members) are invited to provide input to System Council of Presidents when agenda items affecting those institutions are to be considered.
-On matters that have systemwide impact, all positions will be reported to the Board, and a majority will be required for Council endorsement. - The System Council of Presidents' main function is to consider coordination issues, either at the request of the Board or the Board President and Chief Executive Officer, or on the System Council of Presidents' own initiative, report to the Board when called upon to do so, and make recommendations to the Board on general policy affecting the system as a whole.
+The presidents when agenda items affecting those institutions are to be considered.
+On matters that have systemwide impact, all positions will be reported to the Board, and a majority will be required for Council endorsement. - ii The System Council of Presidents' main function is to consider coordination issues, either at the request of the Board or the Board President and Chief Executive Officer, or on the System Council of Presidents' own initiative, report to the Board when called upon to do so, and make recommendations to the Board on general policy affecting the system as a whole.
 The Board President and Chief Executive Officer will determine which issues are coordination issues; the Board Chairperson may review this determination.
-The System Council of Presidents may create permanent or ad hoc committees, composed of campus or non-campus personnel, to study selected subjects and report back to the Council. - iii Meetings of the System Council of Presidents are held in conjunction with the regular meetings of the Board, and at such other times as the co-chairpersons of the Council deem necessary.

-(1) System Council of Chief Academic Officers
+The System Council of Presidents may create permanent or ad hoc committees, composed of campus or non-campus personnel, to study selected subjects and report back to the Council. - iii Meetings of the System Council of Presidents are held in conjunction with the regular meetings of the Board, and at such other times as the co-chairpersons of the Council deem necessary. - (1) System Council of Chief Academic Officers